5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 Among the many `SSDT` patches included in this repo, a significant number of them can be categorized as patches for enabling devices, services or features in macOS.
 These include:

-- Devices which can simply be enabled by renaming them so macOS can detect and use them.
+- Devices which can simply be enabled by renaming them, so macOS can detect and use them.
 OpenCore users should avoid this method since OpenCore applies binary renames system-wide which can break other OSes, whereas Clover restricts renames and SSDT hotpatches to macOS only.
 - Devices which either do not exist in ACPI or have different names than expected by macOS to function properly.
 SSDT hotpatches rename these devices/methods for macOS only, so they can attach to drivers and services in macOS but work as defined in other OSes.
 Like USB and CPU Power Management, Backlight Control for Laptop Displays, ect.
-- Fake Devices like Embedded Controllers or Ambient Light Sensors so macOS is happy.
+- Fake Devices like Embedded Controllers or Ambient Light Sensors, so macOS is happy.
 - Patches which rename the original device or controlling method to something else so a replacement SSDT can be written which takes its place and redefines the device or method, to address Sleep and Wake issues or Touchpads working incorrectly.
 - Devices which are disabled for some reason, but macOS needs them to be present in order to boot, like legacy Realtime Clocks (RTC) in newer ACPI variants (300-series chipsets and newer)